 In a 2014 interview with Brazilian weekly Veja, Trump said Brazil was known for its high tax burden, which wasn't a good thing, and that he did not know who President Dilma Rousseff or ex-President Lula da Silva are.

-Travels to the region: Trump met with then-Panamanian President Roberto Martinelli in Panama City in July 2011 at the opening of the Trump Ocean Club hotel, the tallest building in Latin America at the time and his first investment outside the United States.
+Travels to the region: Trump met with then-Panamanian President Ricardo Martinelli in Panama City in July 2011 at the opening of the Trump Ocean Club hotel, the tallest building in Latin America at the time and his first investment outside the United States.

 The Candidate Graveyard